CHAPTER IV.

 SIMPLEST CASEs

-Just look at these results: the operation of differentiating appears to have had the effect of diminishing the power of $x$ by 1 (for example in the last case reducing $x^4$ to $x^3$ ), and at the same time multiplying by a number (the same number in fact which originally appeared as the power).
+Just look at these results: the operation of differentiating appears to have had the effect of diminishing the power of by 1 (for example in the last case reducing to ), and at the same time multiplying by a number (the same number in fact which originally appeared as the power).
 Now, when you have once seen this, you might easily conjecture how the others will run.
-You would expect that differentiating x5 would give $5x^4$ , or differentiating $x^6$ would give $6x^5$ .
+You would expect that differentiating x5 would give , or differentiating would give .
 If you hesitate, try one of these, and see whether the conjecture comes right.

 Neglecting all the terms containing small quantities of the higher orders, we have left